d12frosted/elpa-mirror/gnu/listen-readme.txt

 5 Development
 ═════════════

-  Feedback is welcome.
+  Feedback and patches are welcome.

-  This package might be submitted to GNU ELPA in the future, so any contributions should meet the same criteria for GNU Emacs (i.e. cumulative contributions of 15 lines or more must have copyright assigned to the FSF).
+5.1 Copyright assignment
+────────────────────────

+  Listen.el is published in GNU ELPA and is considered part of GNU Emacs.
+Therefore, cumulative contributions of more than 15 lines of code require that the author assign copyright of such contributions to the FSF.
+Authors who are interested in doing so may contact [assign@gnu.org] to request the appropriate form.

+[assign@gnu.org] <mailto:assign@gnu.org>